BIMCV-CSUSP/3D-MI-Reports/README.md

 # 3D-MI-Reports

 Visualization of complex Medical Imaging data such as functional connectivity, tractography, functional imaging and Multiparametric Tissue Signatures is a challenge.
-Recombining such data produces an even more complex problem.
+Recombining such data produces an even more complex problem concerning ot medical interpretations.

 Many different visualization solutions have been proposed.
 Margulies et al (2013) and Rojas et al (2011; 2013), for example, describe 2D as well as 3D neuroimaging visualization methods for tractography and functional connectivity data.

 ## Aplications

 ### 3D Medical Imaging Report
-This sortware allow the user to
+We introduce a new concept of visualization in Medical Imaging biomarkers field through web and smartphones with this prototype.

 ## References
 [1] Margulies, D.S., Böttger, J., Watanabe A., Gorgolewski, K.J., (2013).
 'Visualizing the human connectome',NeuroImage 80 (2013): 445-461.